 The Amazon Smart Plug is designed to work with Alexa, so you only need the Alexa app to get it up and running.
-You'll be able to remotely control the electronics plugged into the Amazon Smart Plugs, use voice control from Alexa devices, as well as set schedules for routine operation, such as turning the living room lamp on at 7PM.
+You'll then be able to remotely control the electronics plugged into the Amazon Smart Plugs, use voice control from Alexa devices, as well as set schedules for routine operation, such as turning the living room lamp on at 7PM.

-Eve Energy (originally Elgato) is available as a UK plug, EU plug and a US plug and it is the only smart plug on this list that is compatible with Apple's HomeKit, therefore allowing control through Siri.
-If you're an iPhone and HomePod owner, this is the plug for you.
+Eve Energy (originally Elgato) is available as a UK plug, EU plug and a US plug and it is one of the few smart plugs on this list that is compatible with Apple's HomeKit, therefore allowing control through Siri, like the Ikea option.

 Eve Energy will allow you to see how much energy your devices are using and understand your energy consumption and you'll also be able to switch your devices on or off with a simple tap or by using your voice and asking Siri.
-Eve offers several other smart home devices within its portfolio too including door and window sensors, light bulbs and a door lock, among other things, all of which are HomeKit compatible.
+Eve offers several other smart home devices within its portfolio too, including door and window sensors and a door lock, among other things, all of which are HomeKit compatible.

 Belkin WeMo Switch / Belkin WeMo Mini Switch

 The Belkin WeMo Switch works with both Android and iOS devices and it allows you to turn electronic devices on or off from anywhere, so long as you have an internet connection.
 It uses your existing home Wi-Fi network to provide you with wireless control of anything from TVs and lamps to irons and heaters, via the free WeMo app or voice control through Amazon Alexa or Google Assistant.